 Bring Back programs for technical and skills-based education.

 Pay teachers better.
 We are losing skilled teachers to retirement and few are entering the field because of low pay and unfair retirement benefits.
+I will set a minimum of $40,000 for starting salary for teachers.

 Cut back on standardized tests.
 Educate for collaboration, innovation, group work and civic responsibility.
 Our education system was born in the 1920’s and has become about numbers and standardized tests.
 Instead, let's emphasize teaching strategies that enhance today’s communities and economy.